XinKai-Tang/ConvUNET/README.md

 ## Segmentation Results
+Comparison of segmentation methods in terms of Dice Similarity Coefficient (DSC), Sensitivity (SEN), and Positive Predictive Value (PPV) on the datasets LUNA-16 and LNDb-19.
+We perform 5-fold cross-validations on each dataset using these models, and the values in the table are obtained by averaging the experimental results of the 5-fold cross-validations, respectively.

 ### Performance on LUNA-16 Dataset
 |            Models             | Params(M) | GFLOPs |  DSC(\%)  |  SEN(\%)  |  PPV(\%)  |
 | :---------------------------: | :-------: | :----: | :-------: | :-------: | :-------: |